sebs-tech/ii/README.md

 # Captain Haddock's Random Curse Generator

-Welcome, you blithering bashi-bazouk!
-This is a simple C program designed to bring a touch of Captain Haddock's legendary linguistic flair to your command line.
-Ever needed a quick, random, and wonderfully imaginative insult?
-Look no further, you miserable macrocephalic!

-This project randomly selects one of Captain Haddock's iconic curses from a predefined list and prints it to your console.
-Perfect for adding some Tintin-esque charm to your scripts or just for a good laugh.
+Need a quick, random, Captain Haddock-inspired insult?
+This simple C program provides just that!
+It selects one of his iconic curses from a list and prints it, adding Tintin-esque flair to your command line.

 ## Features